Yankees vs Red Sox Insights, Odds and Predictions with Carlos SME!! - Sports Talk Florida

 Moneyline Odds

-For this highly anticipated matchup, the Yankees are favored at -148, while the Red Sox are underdogs with +124 odds.
+The Yankees are favored to win, with a moneyline of -187, while the Red Sox are underdogs with +156 odds.

 Run Line